idec-teams/2025_LZU-MEDICINE-CHINA/docs/human-practices/collaboration.md

 impact.

-In the future, we will continue to deepen our cooperation with other teams and organizations, contributing our efforts to the iGEM community.
+In the future, we will continue to deepen our cooperation with other teams and organizations, contributing our efforts to the iDEC community.
 We believe that through collective action, the power of science and collaboration will bring about positive change.